finos/compliant-financial-infrastructure/gcp/gke/kubernetes.md

 <li> <b>Cluster</b> A cluster is a collection of nodes and a control plane.
 This is a management layer for your containers.
 Clusters offer stronger network isolation with per-cluster DNS. </li>

 <li> <b>Project:</b> A GCP project is a collection of resources, including Kubernetes Engine clusters.
 A project provides all of the above, plus some additional controls that are GCP-specific, like project-level IAM for Kubernetes Engine and org policies.
-Resource names, and other resource metadata, are visible up to this layer.<li>
+Resource names, and other resource metadata, are visible up to this layer.</li>
 </ul>
 </p>
 </td>